Tekmindlabs/aivy/README.md

    - `searxng-settings.yml`: This file contains the main configuration for SearXNG, including engine settings and server options.
    - `searxng-limiter.toml`: This file configures the rate limiting and bot detection features of SearXNG.

-4. Run `docker-compose up` to start the Morphic stack with SearXNG included.
+4. Run `docker-compose up` to start the Aivy stack with SearXNG included.
-5. SearXNG will be available at `http://localhost:8080` and Morphic will use it as the search backend.
+5. SearXNG will be available at `http://localhost:8080` and Aivy will use it as the search backend.

 #### Advanced Search Configuration